 Cerritos College offers courses and a certificate program in welding.
 Faculty and staff are experienced welders, and some are certified welding inspectors.
 Students may take courses to become certified and licensed by the city of Los Angeles and the state of California.

 The basic core classes in welding at this school consist of the following: welding blueprint reading, beginning arc welding and welding shop math.
 There are also courses on safety and the welding environment, as well as welding fundamentals.
 Students can specialize in arc welding, pipe welding, welding fabrication and layout or gas tungsten arc welding.
 The rest of a student's coursework varies based on which specialization is chosen.

-Pasadena City College is about 12 miles from downtown Los Angeles and has several welding certificate programs.
-Another school option is located about 22.9 miles from downtown Los Angeles at Long Beach City College, which offers a welding technology program.
+Pasadena City College is about 12 miles from downtown Los Angeles and has welding certificate programs and an associate's degree.
+Another school option is located about 22.9 miles from downtown Los Angeles at Long Beach City College, which offers welding technology certificate programs.